NEIGHBORHOOD ASSOCIATION CONTACT INFORMATION

 The "Neighborhood Association Board List" (provided on this page) contains contact information for board members of each of the City's recognized neighborhood associations.

-The next update is tentatively scheduled to be published mid to late March.
+The next update is tentatively scheduled to be published late May or early June.

 Any questions or corrections to these lists should be forwarded to Iris McCaleb.